-Belize is a small country, with a population that has undergone tremendous upheaval every century since the Spanish arrived.
-But the people here still have plenty to celebrate.
+Belize is a small country with a population that has undergone tremendous upheaval every century since the Spanish arrived, but the people here still have plenty to celebrate.
 A mixture of Mayan, Catholic, and Caribbean culture makes for a busy calendar of holidays and festivals.
-You will notice a few consistent traditions – beauty pageants, soccer games, and folk dances are central to many Belizean celebrations.
+This diversity in culture has also led to diversity in Belize's religious practices, which is further reflected in the nation's holidays and festivals.
+You will notice a few consistent traditions — beauty pageants, soccer games, and folk dances are central to many Belizean celebrations.

 Baron Bliss Day Parade and Annual Boat Regatta – March 9

 An Englishman named Baron Henry Edward Ernest Victor Bliss had a soft spot for Belize’s Caribbean Coast.
 He left the Belizean government a large amount of money in his will.
 Belize honors him every year with a festival of fishing and sailing.

 Belize is no different from other Latin American countries — Easter is a huge deal.
 Easter weekend is an extremely festive and colorful celebration.
 Benque Viejo del Carmen is a particularly devout city, and holds a weeklong party from Palm Sunday to Good Friday.

 Ambergris Caye and Belize City are both good destinations for Carnival parades.
 While the parades are not as large as those in Brazil, the exuberance and penchant for giant, feathery costumes are the same.